vxgmichel/marbles/README.md

 > A bounded-storage machine, abbreviated BSM, is in all respects similar to a Turing machine, save that there is an arbitrary bound on the size of its data storage unit (i.e. the length of its tape.)

-The fact that [flipjump-to-marbles.py](./flipjump-to-marbles.py) is able to generate arbitrarily large FlipJump computers should be enough to prove that this marble model is [Turing-complete](https://esolangs.org/wiki/Turing-complete).
+The fact that [flipjump-to-marbles.py](./flipjump-to-marbles.py) is able to generate arbitrarily large FlipJump computers should be enough to prove that this marble model is itself a bounded-storage machine.

+It is however **not** [Turing-complete](https://esolangs.org/wiki/Turing-complete), since marble programs do not have access to an arbitrarily large memory at runtime.
+For instance, it's not possible to write a marble program that would reverse an arbitrarily large null-terminated string coming from the input stream.

+Turing-completeness could possibly be achieved by adding stacks to the language as discussed in the [further improvements](#implementing-stacks) section.

 ### ASCII to-uppercase converter, using FlipJump